-Business
+Business Administration

-The VET Business program aims to provide students with the knowledge and practical skills necessary to work efficiently and effectively in a wide range of business/office environments.
-Students enrolled in the program work towards the completion of a Certificate II in Business
+Business Administration aims to provide students with the knowledge and practical skills necessary to work efficiently and effectively in a wide range of business/office environments.
+The business skills obtained are essential for employees within all work environments.

-Creative and Digital Media
+Creative and Digital Media(Screen and Media)

-Creative and Digital Media provides knowledge and skills that will enhance employment prospects within the multimedia industry.
-Students will be introduced to Flash animation, digital video and audio editing, image manipulation techniques and web design.
-This course provides generic multimedia skills that are valuable in any career and a valid pathway into graphic arts.
+Creative and Digital Media provides students with the knowledge and skills within the multimedia industry.
+Students will utilise Flash animation, digital video and audio editing, image manipulation techniques and web design.
+Creative and Digital Media is a valid pathway into the graphic arts area.